-At DP Dental, we recognize that everyone has unique wants and needs.
-It is, therefore, our highest priority to provide individualized care for every one of our patients.
+At DP Dental, we recognise that everyone has unique wants and needs.
+It is, therefore, our highest priority to provide individualised care for every one of our patients.

-Our doctors will take a series of digital photographs of the patient’s teeth and bite position.
-After that, our doctors present the photographs for an interactive discussion of findings and treatment plans with the patient.
+Usually, our doctors will take a series of digital photographs of the patient’s teeth and bite position when you visit us.
+After that, our doctors present the pictures to discuss findings and treatment plans with you.

 Our doctors may also recommend the patient take a few dental X-rays to help uncover hidden dental structures, bone loss and cavities that cannot be seen during a visual examination.

 The first step of professional cleaning is scaling.
-At DP Dental, we use an ultrasonic instrument which sprays a cooling mist of water.
-At the same time, it works to wash away debris and keep the area at a proper temperature.
+At DP Dental, we use an ultrasonic instrument that sprays a cooling mist of water.
+Simultaneously, it works to wash away debris and keep the area at a proper temperature.
 This process removes the hard tartar build-up between your teeth and under the gums.